How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 Rate Your Suppliers On Alibaba

 At this step, you should start eliminating the bad apples and figuring out which factories are worth your business.
-Make a rating system now that you have a list and a good idea of their quality.
-You can use whatever method you like, but I tend to give them a bad, meh, OK, good, great score.
+Now that you have a list and a good idea of their quality make a rating system.
+You can use whatever method you like, but I tend to give them a bad, meh, OK, good, or great score.
 So eliminate the bad, keep the meh’s contact info, and contact the OK, sound, and great ones.

 First, you’ll want to contact the good or even the OK ones (NOT the great ones) to develop a template and get a solid idea of prices and a feel for the product.
 If you message many ‘OK’ Factories and aren’t responding, perhaps your message needs some work.
 Fortunately, you now have the opportunity to tweak your messaging before you reach out to the suppliers you want.
 Next, you can message the great ones, express your interest, and discuss their final prices, order details, shipping, and all the intricate details needed to make a final purchase.